finagolfin/swift-android-sdk/README.md

 packages against those SDKs, and then runs their tests in the Android x86_64 emulator](https://github.com/finagolfin/swift-android-sdk/blob/main/.github/workflows/sdks.yml).

-The CI now builds with both the latest LTS NDK 27 and the last LTS NDK before nullability annotations were added, 25c.
-Now that Swift 5.9 supports [the new experimental SDK bundle format](https://github.com/apple/swift-evolution/blob/main/proposals/0387-cross-compilation-destinations.md), I plan to distribute an Android SDK bundle for NDK 27 in the coming months.
+Now that Swift 5.10 supports [the new SDK bundle format](https://github.com/apple/swift-evolution/blob/main/proposals/0387-cross-compilation-destinations.md), I plan to distribute an Android SDK bundle in the coming months.

-If you cannot build against NDK 27 because of the nullability annotations, you can download a 5.10 SDK built against 25c from a recent run of the CI, eg `sdk-release-25c-aarch64` under `Artifacts`.

 ## Cross-compiling and testing Swift packages with the Android SDK